Black Rhino

 Population

 In 1993, only 2,475 black rhinos were recorded.
-Thanks to successful conservation and anti-poaching efforts, the total number of black rhinos has grown to around 5,000.
+Thanks to successful conservation and anti-poaching efforts, the total number of black rhinos has grown to over 6,000*.

 Fun Fact